Huotes/CommitMaker/README.md

 Chuck Norris doesn't throw up if he drinks too much.
 Chuck Norris throws down!

 A movie scene depicting Chuck Norris losing a fight with Bruce Lee was the product of history's most expensive visual effect.
 When adjusted for inflation, the effect cost more than the Gross National Product of Paraguay.

+The beginning of the programmer’s wisdom is understanding the difference between getting program to run and having a runnable program.